tc39/proposal-async-context/README.md

 Priorities (not necessarily in order):
 1. **Must** be able to automatically link continuous async tasks.
 1. **Must** provide a way to enable logical re-entrancy.
-1. **Must** not collide or introduce implicit behavior on multiple tracking instance on same async task chain.
+1. **Must** not collide or introduce implicit behavior on multiple tracking instance on single async flow.
 1. **Should** expose visibility into the async task scheduling and processing.

 Non-goals: